s23m/model-editor/readme.md

-## Capstone S23M Graph Editor
+## S23M Model Editor
-A repository to house all code and configuration artefacts produced by the LCLB team in collaboration with S23M (continuing on work from the Overdrive and Ponos teams).
+A repository to house all code and configuration artefacts produced by S23M and its collaborators (continuing on work from the LCLB, Ponos and Overdrive teams).

 Live builds hosted @ https://s23m.github.io/lclb/